wvella/Home-Assistant/README.md

 1. Change Parameter 32 (Startup ringtone) to 0
 2. Change Parameter 37 (Configure alarm mode for when the door is opening) to 167837952
 3. Change Parameter 38 (Configure the alarm mode when the garage door is closing) to 83951872
-4. Change Parameter 39 (Configure alarm mode when the garage door is in unknown state) to117506304
+4. Change Parameter 39 (Configure alarm mode when the garage door is in unknown state) to 117506304
 5. Change Parameter 40 (Configure the alarm mode when the garage door is in closed position) to 16843008